-Last week I showed you how to make a simple set of stairs in BricsCAD.
-This week I will be showing you how I created the shower using some of the more advanced techniques.
+Last week I showed you how to model a simple shower in BricsCAD.
+Learn some some of the more advanced CAD techniques.

 Commands covered this week